What Every First Time Parent Should Know

 - Crying may mean they are upset, tired or hungry

-- You’ll be able to identify these various types of cries over time
+- You’ll be able to identify these various types of cries over time and how to comfort them

 - Talk to your baby throughout the day to help baby feel safe and promote bonding